Phase one

 Of the 12 original tree plots between Bourke and Little Bourke streets, 10 trees were unfortunately declining in health and have since been removed.

-Council has worked with traders to relocate tree plots where possible to better facilitate outdoor trading requirements.
+Council worked with traders to relocate tree plots where possible to better facilitate outdoor trading requirements.

-Unfortunately, due to regulations associated with underground services, we are not able to plant additional trees in the section between Little Bourke and Lonsdale streets.
+Unfortunately, due to regulations associated with underground services, we were not able to plant additional trees in the section between Little Bourke and Lonsdale streets.

-The existing red bricks on Hardware Lane were installed 35 years ago and have deteriorated over time, becoming slippery and uneven.
-The paving requires complete renewal and Council proposed to proceed with the bluestone treatment in accordance with its adopted paving design standards for the central city.
+The existing red bricks on Hardware Lane were installed 35 years ago and had deteriorated over time, becoming slippery and uneven.
+The paving required complete renewal and Council proposed to proceed with the bluestone treatment in accordance with its adopted paving design standards for the central city.

-It is planned that catenary lighting will be installed at the end as a separate project when works beneath have been completed.
+It is planned that catenary lighting will be installed at the end of the upgrade as a separate project.

 Draft concept design